kvginnovate/amazon-q-developer-cli-for-windows/README.md

 > **Note**: There is no official Windows build of the Amazon Q Developer CLI.
 This unofficial build may be unstable or have bugs.

+> **Security Note**: The built binary is not code-signed, so Windows SmartScreen may display a warning when you first run it.
+This is normal for unsigned executables.

 Build Amazon Q Developer CLI for Windows.

 ## Download